Angmar2722/Angmar2722.github.io/cryptoHack9.md

 ```

 Output.txt had the usual exponent (this time it was 1), N and ct.
-So in RSA, ct = m^e MOD N (where m is hte message).
+So in RSA, ct = m^e MOD N (where m is the message).
 But since e = 1, this is ct = m MOD N. And we can get m by doing ct % N. So thats what I did :

 ```python